Paddle Billing

 • Set quantity limits against a price.

 You can set minimum and maximum quantities when creating a price to prevent customers from adding more or less of a price than they should.
 For example, a "Premium Support" addon might have a maximum quantity of 1.
-Customers aren't able to increment the quantity of this item on the checkout.
+Customers aren't able to change the quantity of this item on the checkout.

 • Mark a transaction as billed once ready.